Vosne-Romanée: Wine

 Despite the monopoly control of four of the six grand crus, the village has at least forty growers sharing its vineyards.

 The wines produced from the vineyards are diverse, but they are generally considered to be rich, silky and well balanced, with a complexity which surpasses that of the other wines of Burgundy.

 In addition to many excellent wines at both the village and premier cru level, the village has six grand crus.

 Romanée-Conti

 The Romanée-Conti vineyard dominates the village, with its wines among the most expensive in the world.
 It is a monopole of Domaine de la Romanée-Conti.
 Around 600 cases are made each year from the vineyard's 1.8 ha.
 Its highly sought after wine develops strongly over several decades.

 La Romanée

-La Romanée is a monopole of the Domaine Liger-Belair.
+La Romanée is a monopole of the Domaine du Comte Liger-Belair.
 Only 300 cases are made each year from this plot of 0.84 ha.